Type of qualification

 - have demonstrated equivalent practical, professional and/or scholarly experience.

-- submit a satisfactory portfolio of work to show you are at the standard necessary to undertake work up to 300-level and beyond
+- be assessed on a portfolio of work to show you are at the standard necessary to undertake work up to 300-level and beyond

 Application closing date